Determiners are words placed before a noun to give information such as quantity, ownership, and specificity.

-Determiners are one of the nine parts of speech, and here they are in alphabetical order.
+Determiners are one of the nine parts of speech given below.

 Types of Determiners

 - Determiners of Quantity

 She has two dogs.
 So, the number, ‘two’ sits before the noun dogs and gives us information about quantity.